rhysd/git-brws/README.md

 [![Linux and macOS CI][travis-badge]][travis-ci] [![Windows CI][appveyor-badge]][appveyor]

-`git brws` is a command line tool to open a repository, file, commit, diff, pull request or issue in your web browser from command line. 'brws' is an abbreviation of 'browse'.
+`git brws` is a command line tool to open a repository, file, commit, diff, tag, pull request, issue or project's website in your web browser from command line. 'brws' is an abbreviation of 'browse'.

 Features: